iprally/hamming-sim-pytorch/README.md

 `hamming-sim-pytorch` is a library that provides hamming similarity implementation optimized for CPUs using PyTorch.

-The binary wheel currently supports Intel Haswell CPUs and PyTorch 1.13.
+The binary wheel currently supports Intel Haswell CPUs and PyTorch 1.13.1 and 2.4.0.
 Use the source distribution to build a binary wheel for different architectures.

 ## Installation